 His first assignment in Ngorongoro area was to drive a pick-up which delivered supplies.
 He later on got promoted to chauffeur the first indigenous conservator of the Park, Solomon Ole Saibul, .

 Songai replaced Steven Ngereza who used to drive Ole Saibul.
-Ngereza had just retired.
+Ngereza had just retired from service.

-At that time the Transport Officer at Ngorongoro, who was of Somali origin conspired with the head of accounts department and both of disappeared with a large amount of cash that they had gone to collect in Arusha and which was to be paid as salaries for more than 40 employees.
+At that time the Transport Officer at Ngorongoro, who was of Somali origin conspired with the head of accounts department and both of disappeared with a large amount of cash.

-In 1969 Nyerere was forced to visit Ngorongoro following the incident in which, the Ngorongoro conservator, Mr Solomon Ole Saibul became at loggerheads with the Regional Commissioner for Arusha, Mr Aaron Mwakang’ata.
+That followed a certain incident in which, the first indigenous Ngorongoro conservator, Mr Solomon Ole Saibul became at loggerheads with the then Regional Commissioner for Arusha, Mr Aaron Mwakang’ata.

 It was alleged that the governor had forced his way into the Ngorongoro Conservation Area Authority refusing to sign the official guest book placed at the Park’s entrance gate.